shenwanxiang/bidd-aggmap/README.md

-# bidd-aggmap
+# AggMap

-## AggMap - Enhancing Feature Representation Ability by Unsupervised Agglomeration and Multi-Channel Operations
+## Mapping and Agglomeration High-dimensional Data into Structured Fmaps for Convolutional Models

 ### 2D signature map